validmind/developer-framework/README.pypi.md

 # ValidMind Library

-ValidMind’s Python Library is a library of developer tools and methods designed to automate the documentation and validation of your models.
+ValidMind’s Python Library includes developer tools and methods designed to automate the documentation and validation of your models.

 The Library is designed to be model agnostic.
 If your model is built in Python, ValidMind's